spy-js/spy-js/README.md

 spy-js documentation and samples
 =====

 This is a short version of documentation, full documentation version is in progress.

-Feel free to ask your questions on stackoverflow (tag spy-js) or in the repository issues.
+Feel free to ask your questions [on stackoverflow with spy-js tag](http://stackoverflow.com/questions/ask?tags=javascript+spy-js) or [in the repository issues](https://github.com/spy-js/spy-js/issues).

 #### Installation
 Install node.js v0.8 or newer from [nodejs website](http://nodejs.org).